It seems you are offline. Please check your connection and try again.

 Why did my code never show up?

-The line is shared, so the service may have blocked it or the SMS got lost in the queue.
+The number is shared, so the service may have blocked it or the SMS got lost in the queue.
 Try another temporary number from the page, or switch to a private one for a sure delivery.

 Can I use it for WhatsApp or Telegram?